Velociraptor16/python_advance/README.md

 # python_advance
-This is deafault repository for study
+This is repository for study